All official European Union website addresses are in the europa.eu domain.

 Morbidity

-• Stable incidence since 2015, followed by a drop in number of infections in 2020, possibly due to the Covid-19 pandemic restrictions and potential underreporting.
-In 2021, the overall notification rate was 44.5 cases per 100 000 population, still lower than the notification rate before the 2020.
+- Stable incidence since 2015, followed by a drop in the number of infections in 2020, possibly due to the Covid-19 pandemic restrictions and potential underreporting.
+In 2021, the overall notification rate was 44.5 cases per 100 000 population, still lower than the notification rate before 2020.
+The case numbers remained stable in 2022.

 Distribution across population